High-visibility clothing is clothing made of fluorescent material with added reflective tape or shapes. Now for the technical bit…

 - Glass bead tape is low cost and easy to add to a garment which is one reason why it is so popular.
 You can see it on our traditional high vis waistcoats.

 Do you know how to be bright?
-Test yourself here when you have read our ‘Did you Know’ section.
+Test yourself here when you have read our section above.
 Answers below (no peeking!).

 - What kind of material helps you to be seen at night?